millerms/CranburyChiropractic/index.md

   - #image_path: /assets/images/feature-back.jpg
     alt: "Neurologic Approach"
     title: "Neurologic Approach"
-    excerpt: "We map how sensory systems (spine, eyes, inner ear, joints) talk to your brain, update that map with precise input, and reinforce motor output so movement and steadiness feel clearer.
+    excerpt: "We map how sensory systems (spine and other joints, eyes, inner ear) talk to your brain, update that map with precise input, and reinforce motor output so movement and steadiness feel clearer.
 Tracking your response shows what’s working."
     url: "/services/neurologic-approach/"
     btn_label: "See how we help"
     btn_class: "btn--primary"